The Humanities Council supports a wide array of faculty, graduate, and undergraduate projects related to humanistic inquiry.

 How to apply

-Full professors who have been at the University for a minimum of five years may apply online (the deadline to apply has passed):
+Full professors who have been at the University for a minimum of five years may apply online (available in December):

 - Curriculum vitae

 - 2-3 page project proposal involving new and exploratory work or ongoing scholarly projects